yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

    }
    ```

 3. Change the initialization of `Flatpickr` in injected JavaScript to raise events.
-Change the implementation of the `OnLoaded` method for this instead:
+Change the implementation of the `OnLoaded` method to this instead:

    ``` csharp
    private void OnLoaded(object sender, RoutedEventArgs e)